Megha6319/Megha6319/README.md

 ### Professional Experience 🏆

-**1. Student Ambassador (June 2023 – Nov 2023) at RMIT University**

-   Strengthened my professional network and communication skills through collaborative teamwork, enhancing my ability to effectively convey ideas. 🤝

-**2. Associate Software Engineer (Oct 2022 – Jan 2023) at Ernst & Young**
+**1. Associate Software Engineer (Oct 2022 – Jan 2023) at Ernst & Young**

-   Completed a comprehensive training program, delivering a top presentation on the LinkedIn Data Breach and gaining proficiency in developing robust, scalable APIs using the .NET framework. 🖥️
+  • API Development: Spearheaded the development of automated APIs using the .NET framework, optimizing SQL (MySQL) and NoSQL (MongoDB) database integration, resulting in a 30% increase in backend efficiency and streamlined data processing.

+  • Scalable Enterprise Solutions: Designed and implemented scalable, high- performance solutions for enterprise applications, reducing project delivery time by 25% and enhancing system reliability by 40%.

 **3. Software Engineer Intern (April 2022 – May 2022) at Bharat Electronics Limited (BEL)**